 16 jobs maximum per user

-Jobs are further prioritized through the moab scheduler based on a number of factors: job size, run times, node availability, wait times, and percentage of usage over a 7 day period.
+Jobs are further prioritized through the Slurm scheduler based on a number of factors: job size, run times, node availability, wait times, and percentage of usage over a 30 day period (fairshare).
+Also, these values reflect the minimum limits in effect and the actual values may be higher.
+Please use the "qos" command to see the limits in effect at the current time.

 Distribution of CPU and memory

-/home (shared via NFS to all the compute nodes, 280 GB) is intended for scripts, source code, executables and small static data sets that may be needed as standard input/configuration for codes.
+/home (shared via NFS to all the compute nodes) is intended for scripts, source code, executables and small static data sets that may be needed as standard input/configuration for codes.

-/scratch/network (shared via NFS to all the compute nodes, 2.9 TB) is intended for dynamic data that doesn't require high bandwidth i/o such as storing final output for a compute job.
+/scratch/network (shared via NFS to all the compute nodes) is intended for dynamic data that doesn't require high bandwidth i/o such as storing final output for a compute job.
 You may a create a directory /scratch/network/myusername, and use this to place your temporary files.
 Files are NOT backed up so this data should be moved to persistent storage once it is no longer needed for continued computation.
+Any files left here will be removed after 60 days.

-/scratch/pvfs2 (shared via PVFS2 to all the compute nodes, 4.1 TB) is intended for dynamic data that requires higher bandwidth i/o.
+/scratch/gpfs (shared via GPFS to all the compute nodes, 260 TB) is intended for dynamic data that requires higher bandwidth i/o.
 Files are NOT backed up so this data should be moved to persistent storage as soon as it is no longer needed for computations.
-This filesystem is now removing files over 60 days old.
+Any files left here will be removed after 180 days.

-/tigress-hsm (shared via GPFS to all TIGRESS resources, 270 TB) is intended for more persistent storage and should provide high bandwidth i/o (400 MB/s aggregate bandwidth for jobs across 16 or more nodes).
+/tigress (shared via GPFS to all TIGRESS resources, 2.5 PB) is intended for more persistent storage and should provide high bandwidth i/o (10 GB/s aggregate bandwidth for jobs across 16 or more nodes).
 Users are provided with a default quota of 512 GB when they request a directory in this storage, and that default can be increased by requesting more.
 We do ask people to consider what they really need, and to make sure they regularly clean out data that is no longer needed since this filesystem is shared by the users of all our systems.

 /scratch (local to each compute node) is intended for data local to each task of a job, and it should be cleaned out at the end of each job.
-Nodes 001 through 064 have about 130G available while the others, 065 through 112, have about 1400G.
+Nodes della-r1c1n1 through della-r1c4n16 have about 130G available while the others have about 1400G.

 Running 3rd-Party Software

 If you are running 3rd-party software whose characteristics (e.g., memory usage) you are unfamiliar with, please check your job after 5-15 minutes using 'top' or 'ps -ef' on the compute nodes being used.
 If the memory usage is growing rapidly, or close to exceeding the per-processor memory limit, you should terminate your job before it causes the system to hang or crash.
-You can detremine on which node(s) your job is running using the "checkjob <jobnumber>" command.
+You can determine on which node(s) your job is running using the "scontrol show job <jobnumber>" command.

 Please remember that these are shared resources for all users.